Jakir Hossain (politician)

-Jakir Hossain (born 28 June 1972) is an Indian politician and businessman from West Bengal, who is serving as a member of the West Bengal Assembly from Jangipur seat in Murshidabad.
+Jakir Hossain (born 28 June 1972) is an Indian politician and businessman from West Bengal, who served as a member of the West Bengal Assembly from Jangipur seat in Murshidabad.
 A member of Trinamool Congress, he served as Minister of State of Labour until 2021.

 Early life

 Hossain was born on 28 June 1972 in Murshidabad, West Bengal.
 His father was Jayed Ali Biswas.
 He completed his education in the 10th Class from The West Bengal Council of Rabindra Open Schooling in December 2009.